 Impact angles listed in Chapter 2 are to be measured relative to the highway centerline.
 Most safety features are normally installed parallel to the highway centerline, and therefore, impact angles for these features can be measured relative to the system centerline.
 However, systems such as fl ared guardrail terminals and inertial crash cushion systems are normally installed at an angle relative to the highway centerline.
 For these features, effective impact angles will be different than the nominal angle reported in Section 2.2.
 Flared guardrail terminals are installed such that the effective impact angle will be increased relative to the values shown in Table 2-3 while inertial crash cushions are nor- mally oriented toward the roadway in a manner that reduces the effective impact angle.

 Note that guardrails and median barriers may occasionally be fl ared relative to the travelway such that the effective impact angle is increased.
 This document does not recommend that every barrier system be tested under the highest possible fl are rate condition.
 However, decisions regarding appropriate barrier fl are confi gurations must be based upon a careful evaluation of the consequences of increasing or decreasing the fl are rate.
 Increasing a barrier fl are rate is believed to increase the severity of barrier crashes.
 However, increasing fl are rates also reduces the number of barrier collisions and total barrier costs by reducing the barrier length.
-Optimal barrier fl are rates should be chosen based upon a cost- effectiveness analysis that provides the lowest total societal cost, including accident costs and barrier
+Optimal barrier fl are rates should be chosen based upon a cost- effectiveness analysis that provides the lowest total societal cost, including crash costs and barrier

 Appendix A—Commentary | 123